marconipoveda/verdaccio-website/docs/cli.md

 ### Default storage location

-We use **$XDG_DATA_HOME** environment variable as default to locate the storage by default which [should be the same](https://askubuntu.com/questions/538526/is-home-local-share-the-default-value-for-xdg-data-home-in-ubuntu-14-04) as $HOME/.local/share.
+We use **$XDG_DATA_HOME** environment variable as default to locate the storage by default which [should be the same](https://askubuntu.com/questions/538526/is-home-local-share-the-default-value-for-xdg-data-home-in-ubuntu-14-04) as ` $HOME/.local/share`.
 If you are using custom storage, this location is irrelevant.

-### Default database file location
+### Default database file location and name

 The default database file location is in the storage location.
-Starting with version 4.0.0, new Verdaccio installations will use `.verdaccio-db.json` as database file extension.
+Starting with version 4.0.0, new Verdaccio installations will use `.verdaccio-db.json` as database filename.
-When upgrading an existing Verdaccio server, the database file extension will remain as `.sinopia-db.json`.
+When upgrading an existing Verdaccio server, the database filename will remain as `.sinopia-db.json`.